-On the way back to the city centre, my colleague asked our taxi guy a bit more about the celebration.
-(He is Sikh, so we were not expecting him to be in the know.
-But taxi guys tend to be on a different grapevine.)
+On the way back to the city centre, my colleague asked our taxi guy about the celebration.
+(He was Sikh, so we were not expecting him to be in the know.
+But taxi guys tend to be on the grapevine.)

 He mentioned something about the celebration being a little bit low key that year, because the full moon was an eclipse.
-He also told us that the main procession bears an idol of Lord Muruga on a silver chariot up to the cave temple.
+He also told us that the main procession had borne an idol of Lord Muruga on a silver chariot up to the cave temple.

-After a pause, he said that the Penang procession carries the idol on a gold chariot.
-He didn’t know more than that – but he did mention that a Sikh temple in India that was in gold.
+After a pause, he said that the Penang procession up north had carried the idol on a gold chariot to their Muruga temple.
+He didn’t know more than that (but he did mention an important Sikh temple in India that was all in gold).

 It was later – much, much later – that I learned the gold chariot the taxi driver mentioned was only unveiled that very year.
 And that it caused quite a controversy!

-- Logistically speaking, all transportation options to Batu Caves are congested on Thaipusam.
-Ideally, be there beforehand, so that you can just wander over more easily, and be out of the way of commuting believers on the day itself.
-Aside from sampling the market early, there are other things to explore, different from the typical city centre attractions.
+Logistically speaking, all transportation options to Batu Caves are congested on Thaipusam.
+Ideally, be there beforehand, so that you can just wander over more easily, and be out of the way of believers commuting on the festival day.
+Aside from sampling the market, there are other things to explore.

-- The immediate area around Batu Caves is uninspiring.
-But you can visit the limestone cave complex of Batu Caves.
-Called the Dark Caves, it is managed by the Malaysian Nature Society and you can get tours.
-See Dark Cave Malaysia for more information.
+The immediate area around Batu Caves is uninspiring.
+But the limestone cave complex of Batu Caves is interesting.
+Called the Dark Caves, it is managed by the Malaysian Nature Society and up until recently, you can get tours.
+At the moment, it is closed until further notice.

-- While logistically it is a good idea to be in the general area beforehand, the best case scenario is if you can get an invite to couchsurf with a local in the area.
+It is a good idea to be in the general area beforehand, for logistical reasons.
+The best case scenario is if you can get an invite to couchsurf with a local in the area.
 The accommodation options might be in high demand in this period.

-- From a sustainability perspective, do bring water bottles and containers with you, to browse the market.
+From a sustainability perspective, do bring water bottles and containers with you.
 This would allow you to ask the stall operators to serve you drinks and sweets into your reusable containers, and help reduce the waste management problems.

-- If the (lack of) management of the crowd is still the same when you visit, do remember to give space to the pilgrims, no matter how photogenic they are.
+Remember to give space to the pilgrims, no matter how photogenic they are.
 Thaipusam is primarily a religious celebration.
 The kavadi bearers have prepared beforehand with fasts and meditations to be in the right state of mind for their ritual.
-As a respectful tourist, we should not be overly intrusive.
+As a respectful tourist, we should not be intrusive.